datahub-project/datahub/docs/rfc/active/000-ml_models/README.md

 ### URN Representation
 We'll define two [URNs](../../../what/urn.md): `MLModelUrn` and `MLFeatureUrn`.
 These URNs should allow for unique identification of machine learning models and features, respectively.
 Machine learning models, like datasets, will be identified by combination of standardized platform urn, name of the model and the fabric type where the model belongs to or where it was generated.
+Here platform urn corresponds to the data platform for ML Models (like TensorFlow) - representing the platform as an urn enables us to attach platform-specific metadata to it.

 A machine learning model URN will look like below:
 ```